 Over time, the size

-of your enterprise or your call volumes might change significantly.
+of your enterprise or your call volumes can change significantly.
 Therefore,

 you might need to resize the central and HDS databases to meet new

 requirements.
 You normally do not need to resize the local database (awdb).
 To resize the local database (awdb), use the ICM

 Database Administration (ICMDBA) tool.